-A recent innovation by Muller et al., dubbed \textbf{Instant-Neural Graphics Primitives (Instant-NGP)} \cite{nerf2022_ngp} (January 2022) greatly improved NERF model training and inference speed.
-The authors proposed a learned parametric multi-resolution hash encoding that was trained simultaneously with the NERF model MLPs.
-They also employed advanced ray marching techniques including exponential stepping, empty space skipping, sample compaction.
-This new positional encoding and associated optimized implementation of MLP greatly improved training and inference speed, as well as scene reconstruction accuracy of the resulting NERF model.
-Within seconds of training, they achieved similar results to hours of training in previous NERF models.
+\textbf{Instant-Neural Graphics Primitives (INGP)} (January 2022) \cite{nerf2022_ngp} greatly improved NeRF model training and inference speed.
+The authors proposed a learned parametric multi-resolution hash encoding that was trained simultaneously with the NeRF model MLPs.
+They also employed advanced ray marching techniques, including exponential stepping, empty space skipping, and sample compaction.
+This new positional encoding combined with a highly optimized MLP implementation significantly accelerated training and inference, while also enhancing the scene reconstruction accuracy of the resulting NeRF model.
+Within seconds of training, the method achieved results comparable to hours of training in previous NeRF models.